COVID-19 vaccination mandates in Canada

 COVID-19 vaccination mandates in Canada are the responsibility of provinces, territories, and municipalities, and in the case of federal public services and federally-regulated transportation industries, the federal government.
-There was no federal mandate for COVID-19 vaccines in Canada.
-COVID-19 vaccines are free in Canada through the public health care system.
+COVID-19 vaccines are taxpayer funded in Canada and made available free of charge through the public health care system.
 The federal government is responsible for procurement and distribution of the vaccines to provincial and territorial authorities; provincial and territorial governments are responsible for administering vaccinations to people in their respective jurisdictions.
 Mass vaccination efforts began across Canada on December 14, 2020.
 As the second vaccinations became more widely available in June 2021, Manitoba became the first province in Canada to offer a voluntary vaccine passport.

 As Canada was emerging from the fourth wave in mid-August—which had been dominated by the highly contagious SARS-CoV-2 Delta variant, governments at different levels were considering the use of vaccine mandates.